ktmeaton/obsidian-public/academic/Eaton_2021_PhD_Dissertation.md

 Armed with the proposal of finding more evidence of _Y. pestis_ in the archaeological record, I applied to work for Dr. Hendrik Poinar at the McMaster Ancient DNA Centre.
 In 2014, I had the delight and privilege of being accepted into the graduate program at McMaster University.
 Alongside other members of the "McMaster Plague Team", I set about the daunting task of screening the skeletal remains of more than 1000 individuals for molecular evidence of _Y. pestis_.
 This material was generously provided by archaeological collaborators, who were similarly invested in the idea that ancient DNA techniques could identify infectious diseases in their sites.
 These archaeological remains reflected nearly a millennium of human history, with sampling ages ranging from the 9^th^ to the 19^th^ century CE.
 The geographic diversity was also immense, with individuals sampled across Europe, Africa, and Asia.

 Of the 1000+ individuals screened, approximately 30% originated in Denmark.
 Due to this large sample size, we, the "Plague Team", had the greatest success in identifying ancient _Y. pestis_ in this region.
 Over a period of 5 years, we retrieved _Y. pestis_ DNA from 13 Danish individuals dated to the medieval and early modern periods.
 To contextualize these plague isolates, we reconstructed their evolutionary relationships using a large comparative dataset of global _Y. pestis_.
-In Chapter 4, I present the results of this collaborative study, which marks the first longitudinal analysis of an ancient pathogen in a single region.
+In \*@sec:denmark, I present the results of this collaborative study, which marks the first longitudinal analysis of an ancient pathogen in a single region.
 I explore whether the genetic evidence of _Y. pestis_ aligns with the historical narrative of the Black Death, and whether or not subsequent epidemics can be attributed to long-distance reintroductions.
 However, while this high-throughput study was the first one I embarked on, as the chapter numbering indicates, it would be the last project I completed due to several unforeseen complications.

 While the McMaster Plague Team was busy screening for _Y. pestis_, so too were other ancient DNA centres throughout the world.
 Between 2011 and 2021, more than 100 ancient _Y. pestis_ genomes were published, making plague the _most intensively sequenced historical disease_.
 The sequencing of modern isolates accelerated in tandem, with over 1500 genomes produced from culture collections of 20^th^ and 21^st^ century plague outbreaks [@zhou2020EnteroBaseUserGuide].
 Because of this influx of evidence, the research questions changed accordingly.
 Geneticists were no longer interested in just establishing the _presence_ of _Y. pestis_ during the short time frame of the Black Death (1346-1353), they wanted to know _how_ it behaved and spread throughout the long 500 years of this pandemic.
-The longitudinal study design of Chapter 4 was therefore well-positioned to address these nuanced epidemiological questions.
+The longitudinal study design of \*@sec:denmark was therefore well-positioned to address these nuanced epidemiological questions.
 However, this novel genetic evidence also introduced new complexities.

 It quickly became clear that isolates of _Y. pestis_ sampled during epidemic periods were highly similar in terms of genetic content, if not indistinguishable clones [@spyrou2019PhylogeographySecondPlague].
 This called into question the resolution of genomic evidence, and whether the geographic origins and spread of the Black Death could be accurately inferred using ancient DNA studies.
 This was further confounded by the finding that the rate of evolutionary change in _Y. pestis_ could vary tremendously [@cui2013HistoricalVariationsMutation] which led to the discovery that previously published temporal models were erroneous [@wagner2014YersiniaPestisPlague].
 It became increasingly uncertain whether genetic evidence could be used to produce informative estimates of the timing of plague's frequent reemergences [@duchene2016GenomescaleRatesEvolutionary].
 As I read these critical studies, I began developing an idea to address the substantial gaps in our evolutionary theory and methodology concerning the plague bacterium _Y. pestis_.
-This idea culminated in Chapter 3, where I curated and contextualized the largest global data set of plague genomes.
+This idea culminated in \*@sec:cryptic_clock, where I curated and contextualized the largest global data set of plague genomes.
 I critiqued the existing spatiotemporal models of plague's evolutionary history, and with the assistance of my co-authors, devised a new methodological approach.
-This method would then be repurposed for Chapter 4, so that I could infer the emergence and disappearance of _Y. pestis_ in Denmark with greater accuracy.
+This method would then be repurposed for \*@sec:denmark, so that I could infer the emergence and disappearance of _Y. pestis_ in Denmark with greater accuracy.
 However, as the chapter numbering once again reflects, there was one final obstacle.

 Synthesizing the largest genomic data set was a lofty ambition, especially considering that there were few software tools available to perform such a task.
 New plague genomes of _Y. pestis_ were being published monthly, and at times even weekly, with such volume that manual tracking became impossible.
 My excel spreadsheet of genetic metadata became riddled with errors and fields with missing data.
 The era of "Big Data" had arrived, and I was woefully unequipped to effectively manage this deluge of information.
 In response, I ventured into the tumultuous waters of software development.
-In Chapter 2, I describe my original software that automates the acquisition and organization of genetic metadata.
+In \*@sec:ncbimeta, I describe my original software that automates the acquisition and organization of genetic metadata.
 Academic publishing in the field of software was a unique experience, as I had to both _produce a scholarly manuscript_ and demonstrate _expertise as a service-provider_.
-This database tool has continually proven to be indispensable, and is the backbone upon which the studies in Chapter 3 and Chapter 4 would be rebuilt upon.
+This database tool has continually proven to be indispensable, and is the backbone upon which the studies in \*@sec:cryptic_clock and \*@sec:denmark would be rebuilt upon.

 At this point, I re-introduce the dissertation as a collection of three hierarchical, but independently published, studies.
-I first describe an original piece of software in Chapter 2, which automates the retrieval and organization of publicly available sequence data.
-In Chapter 3, I outline how this tool was used to generate an updated and curated phylogeny of _Y. pestis_, which yielded novel insight regarding the timing and origins of past pandemics.
+I first describe an original piece of software in \*@sec:ncbimeta, which automates the retrieval and organization of publicly available sequence data.
+In \*@sec:cryptic_clock, I outline how this tool was used to generate an updated and curated phylogeny of _Y. pestis_, which yielded novel insight regarding the timing and origins of past pandemics.
 In this chapter, I also conduct a critical examination of the historical questions that genomic evidence can, or cannot, address.
-In Chapter 4, I use these theories and methods to reconstruct the emergence and continuity of plague in Denmark over a period of 400 years.
-I conclude in Chapter 5 with a discussion of the contributions of each study, with a particular focus on their significance within the broader field of anthropology.
+In \*@sec:denmark, I use these theories and methods to reconstruct the emergence and continuity of plague in Denmark over a period of 400 years.
+I conclude in \*@sec:conclusion with a discussion of the contributions of each study, with a particular focus on their significance within the broader field of anthropology.

 <div style="page-break-after: always; visibility: hidden">\pagebreak</div>
-# NCBImeta: Efficient and comprehensive metadata retrieval from NCBI databases
+# NCBImeta: Efficient and comprehensive metadata retrieval from NCBI databases {#sec:ncbimeta}

 \setlength{\parindent}{0em}